Tiger II

 The Tiger II was the successor to the Tiger I, combining the latter's thick armour with the armour sloping used on the Panther medium tank.
-The tank weighed almost 70 tonnes, and was protected by 100 to 185 mm of armour to the front.
-It was armed with the long barrelled 8.8 cm KwK 43 L/71 anti-tank cannon.
+It was the costliest German tank to produce at the time.
+The tank weighed almost 70 tonnes and was protected by 100 to 185 mm of armour to the front.
+It was armed with the long barrelled (71 calibres) 8.8 cm KwK 43 anti-tank cannon.
 The chassis was also the basis for the Jagdtiger turretless Jagdpanzer anti-tank vehicle.

 The Tiger II was issued to heavy tank battalions of the Army and the Waffen-SS.
-It was first used in combat by 503rd Heavy Panzer Battalion during the Allied invasion of Normandy on 11 July 1944; on the Eastern Front, the first unit to be outfitted with the Tiger II was the 501st Heavy Panzer Battalion, which by 1 September 1944 listed 25 Tiger IIs operational.
+It was first used in combat by 503rd Heavy Panzer Battalion during the Allied invasion of Normandy on 11 July 1944; on the Eastern Front, the first unit to be outfitted with the Tiger II was the 501st Heavy Panzer Battalion.
+Due to heavy Allied bombing, only 492 were produced.

 Development

-Development of a heavy tank design had been initiated in 1937; the initial design contract was awarded to Henschel.
-Another design contract followed in 1939, and was given to Porsche.
-Both prototype series used the same turret design from Krupp; the main differences were in the hull, transmission, suspension and automotive features.
+Development started in 1937 with a design contract awarded to Henschel.
+Another design contract followed in 1939, given to Porsche.
+Both prototypes used the same turret design from Krupp.
+The main differences were in the hull, transmission, suspension and automotive features.

 The Henschel version used a conventional hull design with sloped armour resembling the layout of the Panther tank.
-It had a rear-mounted engine and used nine steel-tired, eighty-centimeter-diameter overlapping road wheels per side with internal springing, mounted on transverse torsion bars, in a similar manner to the original Henschel-designed Tiger I. To simplify maintenance, however, as when the same steel-tired road wheels were used on later Tiger I hulls, the wheels were only overlapping without being interleaved—the full Schachtellaufwerk rubber-rimmed road-wheel system that had been in use on nearly all German half-tracks used the interleaved design, later inherited by the early production versions of the Tiger I and Panther.
+It had a rear-mounted engine and used nine steel-tired, eighty-centimetre-diameter overlapping road wheels per side with internal springing, mounted on transverse torsion bars, in a similar manner to the original Henschel-designed Tiger I. To simplify maintenance, however, the wheels were only overlapping without being interleaved—the full Schachtellaufwerk rubber-rimmed road-wheel system that had been in use on nearly all German half-tracks used the interleaved design, later inherited by the Tiger I and Panther.